 “ For vehicles of category X:

-(a) where the vehicle is equipped to be driven for right hand traffic, the position of the Hybrid III fiftieth percentile male dummy shall be installed on the left front outboard position and the Hybrid III fifth percentile female dummy on the right front outboard position.
+(a) where the vehicle is equipped to be driven for right hand traffic, the Hybrid III fiftieth percentile male dummy shall be installed on the left front outboard position and the Hybrid III fifth percentile female dummy on the right front outboard position.

-(b) where the vehicle is equipped to be driven for left hand traffic, the position of the Hybrid III fiftieth percentile male dummy shall be installed on the right front outboard position and the Hybrid III fifth percentile female dummy on the left front outboard position.”
+(b) where the vehicle is equipped to be driven for left hand traffic, the Hybrid III fiftieth percentile male dummy shall be installed on the right front outboard position and the Hybrid III fifth percentile female dummy on the left front outboard position.”

 Paragraphs 5.2.3.1. and 5.2.4.2., after “by the driver”, add “or by the ADS”.